 The American College of Mohs Surgery is committed to excellence in training, education and research and is actively engaged in scholarship and innovation at the national level.
-To support its mission of promoting and advancing the highest standards of patient care with respect to Mohs surgery and cutaneous oncology, the ACMS is a member of the following organizations:
+To support its mission of promoting and advancing the highest standards of patient care with respect to Mohs surgery and cutaneous oncology, the ACMS can assist in educating your members and the public about skin cancer risks, treatment, and the benefits of Mohs micrographic surgery—the gold standard in treating multiple types of skin cancers.

 Alliance of Specialty Medicine